DisnakeDev/disnake/docs/api.rst

         .. versionadded:: 2.5
     .. attribute:: role_subscription_purchase

-        The system message denoting that an auto moderation action was executed.
+        The system message denoting that a role subscription was purchased.

         .. versionadded:: 2.8